130 Participants Needed

 You may need to keep your current medication dose the same during the trial, especially if you're taking medications for urge urinary incontinence or other drugs that affect incontinence.
 If you're on oral or vaginal estrogen therapy, testosterone, or certain other medications, you must have been on a stable dose for 3 months before the trial and maintain that dose throughout.

-What safety data exists for the SUI-100 device for stress urinary incontinence?
+What evidence suggests that the SUI-100 device is effective for stress urinary incontinence?

 This trial is for women aged 22-70 with mild-to-moderate stress urinary incontinence.
 Participants must be able to attend multiple treatment visits and follow-up assessments over a period of 6-8 months.
 The study excludes specific details not provided.